mk-fg/fgtk/README.rst

 making it easier to pick timespan to download properly).

-"--create-part-file" ("-p") option allows to start playback before all chunks get downloaded, but can be less efficient when restarting whole process, as it'll be assembling new part-file from downloaded pieces each time.
+"--create-part-file" ("-p") option allows to start playback before all chunks get downloaded, but can be less efficient wrt fs fragmentation and when restarting whole process (as it'll be assembling new part-file from downloaded pieces each time).

 General usage examples (wrapped)::